Shaga-Matula/Iceberg/README.md

 10. Click enable automatic deploys and then deploy branch.
 11. Wait for the app to build and then click on the "View" link.

-You can fork the repository by following these steps:
-1. Go to the GitHub repository.
-2. Click on the Fork button in the upper right-hand corner.

 You can clone the repository by following these steps:
 1. Go to the GitHub repository.
 2. Locate the Code button above the list of files and click it.